ysndr/MSc-Thesis/chapter/evaluation.md

 User responses regarding general experience, fulfillment of expectations and general satisfaction.
 :::

-[Figures @fig:results-comp-experience;-@fig:results-comp-satisfaction,;-@fig:results-comp-expectations] show the turnout of three items from the survey for each of the relevant features.
+[Figures @fig:results-comp-experience;-@fig:results-comp-satisfaction;-@fig:results-comp-expectations] show the turnout of three items from the survey for each of the relevant features.
 Neither of them exhibits clear trends with positive and negative results distributed almost evenly between positive and negative sentiment.